Kyle Hebert: Career

 Hebert got his start in voice-over during the mid-1990s as a disc jockey for Radio Disney, under the pseudonym Squeege.
 This lasted until September 2005, when he moved from Dallas to Los Angeles, to get bigger interests in the world of voice acting.

 He had cameo roles in various anime dubs such as Case Closed, Fruits Basket, and One Piece with recurring roles including Fullmetal Alchemist, Kiba Inuzuka on Naruto, Sousuke Aizen and Ganju Shiba in Bleach, Kamina in Gurren Lagann, Son Gohan in the Dragon Ball series, Ryu in the Street Fighter series, and Big the Cat in the Sonic the Hedgehog series since 2010.

 In 2009 and 2011, he voiced "The Sniper" in the animated spoof of Dirty Harry films entitled Magnum Farce and is set to reprise the expanded role of Blivit, The Sniper and that of Governor Arnold Schwartzenherzen-Geldengrubber in the feature film currently in production.

 At Anime Expo 2009, Kyle won Best English Voice Actor in the SPJA Awards for his role as Kamina in Gurren Lagann.
 He is also a podcaster, co-founding and hosting the weekly BigBaldBroadcast with his long-time friend, known only as "Otherworld" Steve.

 Personal life

+Originally from Lake Charles, Louisiana, Hebert is the son of Henry Hebert, an information technology specialist, and Sharone, a legal secretary.

 On July 10, 2015, Hebert proposed to Christina Louise, an author whom goes by the pen name Ryter Rong.
 They married on February 14, 2018.

 He has a daughter, Kayla Marie Hebert, who was born in 1996.

 Hebert revealed his autism diagnosis on Twitter in 2017.

-Hebert is originally from Lake Charles, Louisiana, approximately two hours from Houston, Texas.